The Bankrate promise

-In the event you’ve already filed, it’s too late to contribute to an IRA for the 2020 tax year unless you want to file an amended return.
-(You have until April 15 to contribute to an IRA for the 2020 tax year.)
-But you can take your refund and put it into a traditional IRA for this tax year, plus what’s in the account can compound tax-free until you withdraw it.
-The contribution may reduce your 2020 taxable income.
+If you’ve already filed your return, it’s too late to contribute to an individual retirement account for the 2022 tax year, unless you want to file an amended return.
+But you can take your refund and put it into a traditional IRA for the current tax year, plus what’s in the account can compound tax-free until you withdraw it, and the contribution may reduce your 2023 taxable income.

-If you’re eligible to contribute to an IRA, make sure that you’re aware of the contribution limits.
+If you’re eligible to contribute to an IRA, be aware of contribution limits: $6,000 for 2022 for most filers; $7,000 for those 50 and older.
+In 2023, the limits increase to $6,500 or $7,500 if you’re age 50 or older.
 An IRA contribution can help you boost your retirement balance — and may be a good option, especially if you have sufficient emergency savings, don’t have credit card debt or similar at a high APR and you’ve maximized your 401(k) contributions.

 3. Pay off debt

-The average APR on variable-rate credit cards is 15.99 percent, according to Bankrate data.
+The average APR on variable-rate credit cards is 20.05 percent, according to Bankrate data.
 Using your tax refund to pay off high-interest debt could be the best use for the money.
-The average balance on credit cards was $5,315, according to Experian data from November 2020.
-If you paid only $100 per month on this balance it would take 94 months to pay off and cost you $3,990 in interest, according to Bankrate’s Credit Card Payoff Calculator.
+The average balance on credit cards was $5,910, according to Experian data from the third quarter of 2022.
+If you paid only $100 a month toward the $5,910 balance it would take 265 months to pay off and cost an additional $20,517 in interest, according to Bankrate’s Credit Card Payoff Calculator.

-“That’s the most expensive and worst kind of debt, typically,” says Liz Landau, a certified financial planner in White Plains, New York.
+“That’s the most expensive and worst kind of debt, typically,” says Liz Landau, a certified financial planner at Landau Advisory in White Plains, New York.
 “So that’s usually the first thing I’ll suggest with a refund.”

-- Avalanche method: Focus on paying off the debt with the highest interest.
-Once that is paid off, move on to the balance with the next-highest interest.
-You save the most money this way.
+- Avalanche method: Focus on paying off the debt with the highest interest rate.
+Once that is paid off, move on to the balance with the next-highest rate.
+This method saves the most money.

 - Snowball method: Pay off the smallest balance first for the sense of accomplishment, and then work your way up until you finish.